directus/directus/docs/guides/real-time/chat/react.md

 ## Establish WebSocket Connection

-First, create a piece of state to hold the `email` and `password` values of the login form:
+At the top of your component, create a piece of state to hold the `email` and `password` values of the login form:

 ```js
 const [formValue, setFormValue] = useState({ email: '', password: '' });